 Whitmore recommended the Citi AAdvantage Platinum Select card for the occasional traveler.

 Currently, new cardholders get 50,000 bonus miles if they spend $2,500 within the first three months.

 But what gives it the edge for Whitmore is that cardholders can earn more miles on everyday purchases, with 2 miles per dollar on spending at American Airlines, restaurants and gas stations, plus 1 mile per dollar on everything else.

 The Barclays AAdvantage Aviator Red card also offers a sign-up bonus: 60,000 AAdvantage miles if you make your first purchase with the card and pay the annual fee within 90 days of opening your account.

 Kheel put both cards on his list for occasional flyers.

-And Wilson recommends a third option: Citi’s AAdvantage MileUp Mastercard.
-“This is a great starter card for those looking to earn status and miles on American Airlines.”
-Plus, there’s no annual fee.
+Wilson recommends a third option: Citi’s AAdvantage MileUp Mastercard.
+“This is a great starter card for those looking to earn status and miles on American Airlines,” Wilson said.
+As an added bonus?
+There’s no annual fee.

 Cardholders can earn 10,000 bonus miles and a $50 statement credit after spending $500 on the card within three months of opening the account.

 It offers 2 miles per dollar on American Airlines purchases and groceries and grocery delivery services, and 1 mile per dollar on everything else.
 Flyers also get a 25% discount on in-flight food and drinks if they use the card.

 So, of all the choices, which are the best overall travel cards with the most perks at the lowest price?